briemadu/mathLM/index.md

 ## Requirements and grading policy

 To pass the course:
-- active participation (taking part on group discussions and handing in worksheets)
+- active participation (taking part on group discussions and handing in worksheets, documentation and assignments)

 To pass the module:
 - final project